-Is there any better road than the Grossglockner High Alpine Road?
+What is the famous Austrian Alps Road?
+It’s called Grossglockner High Alpine Road!
 Drive through the Hohe Tauern National Park & hike the Grossglockner!

 Having said that, for those who are crazy about hairpin-like roads, beautiful landscapes and stunning nature the Grossglockner High Alpine Road is number ONE destination in Austria.